The age-old question every business will face: do we build it or should we buy it?

 Building custom dashboards for PLS

 A custom-built dashboard is pretty great when talking about data visibility.
-Get your data and eng teams together to make an easily scannable and filterable product analytics dashboard and you’ve won half the battle.
+Get your data and eng teams together to make an easily scannable product analytics dashboard, and you’ve won half the battle.

 But, that’s kind of as far as you’ll get.
-The other half, which is turning those insights into actionable leads and revenue (fast) is almost impossible with this option.
-Data dashboards aren’t really built for sales, they can’t be set up with signals, triggers or basically any automation.
-So, although the insights could be helpful, your Sales team won’t be able to quickly action incoming leads.
+The other half, which is turning those insights into actionable leads and revenue, is almost impossible with this option.
+Data dashboards aren’t really built for sales.
+They can’t be set up with signals, triggers, or basically any automation.
+So, although the insights could be helpful, your sales team won’t be able to action, or qualify leads, in real-time.
+A successful PLS motion hinges on reaching out to potential opportunities at the perfect moments during the user journey - with messaging that resonates with their specific use case.
+Dashboards just don’t support this level of PLS maturity.

 Building a whole new internal tool for PLS

 This one is tempting, especially if you’ve got a top-notch dev team.
 But that’s just it, is an internal tool really where you can put their skills to use?
-It’s not just the time it takes to build, there’s the cost of regular maintenance, which is a high one.
-PLS relies on defining and redefining PQLs with ease and flexibility.
+It’s not just the time it takes to build.
+There’s the cost of regular maintenance, which is a high one.
+PLS relies on defining and redefining PQLs and PQAs with ease and flexibility.

 Integrating usage data into an existing CRM

-- CRMs are not built to handle time-series data.
+• CRMs are not built to handle time-series data.
 The only way to get important product usage data into your CRM would be to create custom fields and populate those with aggregate product usage data.
-If you can only ever see a few aggregated data points in a few custom fields, then you may miss out on important trends in product usage that could inform whether an account is ready for sales
+If you can only ever see a few aggregated data points in a few custom fields, then you may miss out on important trends in product usage that could inform whether an account is ready for sales outreach or could benefit from customer success to help them hit the next milestone, or “aha moment” in your product.

-- CRM’s rigid hierarchy for data objects doesn’t support a PLG motion.
-So you are forced to shoehorn your PLG motion into this hierarchy, which creates a lot of confusion.
-Is every product sign-up a lead?
+• CRMs’ rigid hierarchy for data objects don’t support a PLG motion.
+So, you are forced to shoehorn your PLG motion into this hierarchy, which creates a lot of confusion.
+Is every self-service sign-up a lead?
 Or an account?
-In a product-led world, objects beyond lead and account can be a helpful way to measure the growth of your product and CRMs make it difficult to break the rigid hierarchy of data objects.
+In a product-led world, objects beyond lead and account are crucial to keeping a tight pulse on the product experience, potential churn signals, and finding the product champions that will help you expand from individual users to accounts.
+CRMs make it difficult to break the rigid hierarchy of data objects.

 👉 Read more on the pitfalls of CRMs for PLS from Pocus Co-Founder Isaac here.